wenzel-lab/IncuTEC/my-new-page.md

 ## Closing the incubator {pagestep}
-Place the rubber gasket on the frame of the incubator base.
+Place the [rubber gasket]{qty:1} on the frame of the incubator base.
 Place the lid on the gasket and close the incubator using the quick-release clamps.

 ![](images/AssemblyImages/p22.jpg)
 ![](images/AssemblyImages/p23.jpg)